Nicholas Budgen: Political career

 Budgen was also vociferous in protecting the rights of gun owners following the Dunblane massacre.
 His speech was described in The Guardian by columnist Simon Hoggart as "one of the last great parliamentary speeches".
 The Dunblane bill created a situation where small calibre pistols were illegal in the UK (apart from a 3-week period in 2002 for the Commonwealth Games being held in Manchester, with British teams being forced to practise in France).

 Due to his support for a referendum on the question of European integration, James Goldsmith's Referendum Party decided not to run a candidate against him.
 Budgen had in fact suggested to the seatless former Conservative Government minister Alan Clark that he should stand for the Referendum Party.
 He had said that the Conservatives "in the West Midlands will be running on alternative manifesto", presumably meaning with other local Maastricht Rebels, Christopher Gill (Ludlow) and Richard Shepherd (Aldridge & Brownhills).
 Despite losing with a 9.9% swing from the Conservatives to Labour, of the 144 seats that Labour gained from the Conservatives it had the joint-tenth lowest swing, and was one of only 13 seats that changed hands with a swing in single figures.

 Whilst Budgen was in favour of limiting immigration and opposed a ban on handguns, he voted against capital punishment.

 Budgen was a keen huntsman.
-He had hunted in 29 of the UK's counties, and in his youth was well known as a particularly fearless rider; he wrote regularly for Horse & Hound and occasionally for the The Wall Street Journal, The Times, Daily Mail, Glasgow Herald and The Irish Times.
+He had hunted in 29 of the UK's counties, and in his youth was well known as a particularly fearless rider; he wrote regularly for Horse & Hound and occasionally for The Wall Street Journal, The Times, Daily Mail, Glasgow Herald and The Irish Times.
 Budgen was described in the Commons by one former minister as being "worth ten placeman" and by The Daily Telegraph as the "late, great Nicholas Budgen".
 He seemed to take great joy in continuing Wolverhampton South West's feud (begun by Enoch Powell) with Edward Heath, heckling him at any opportunity.

 Powell had let it be known that he would refuse a peerage while Heath was still in the Commons, and the latter refused to retire from the Commons for so long as he thought Powell might have a chance of a peerage.
 According to Julian Critchley, Budgen purchased his suits from Oxfam and rarely bought anyone a drink.

 Nicholas Budgen died of liver cancer at Stafford General Hospital on 26 October 1998.
 His funeral service was near his Lichfield farm at Lichfield Cathedral, where his grandfather had been Dean.
 The eulogy was given by his close friend and fellow Maastricht rebel Richard Shepherd, at his memorial service at St Margaret's Church, Westminster another close friend Charles Moore gave a eulogy.